Mammad900/minesweeper-for-Arduino/README.md

 A minesweeper game that runs on an Arduino Due and is controlled by a USB mouse instead of touch-screen

-## Opening
+## Usage

 1. Download/clone the repository
-2. Rename the folder to `Minesweeper`
-3. Open `Minesweeper.ino` in Arduino IDE
+2. Open `minesweeper-for-Arduino.ino` in Arduino IDE
-4. Chose 'Arduino Due' as board and select the right port
+3. Chose 'Arduino Due' as board and select the right port
-5. Upload the app to Arduino Due
+4. Upload the app to Arduino Due
-6. Connect a USB mouse to Arduino Due native USB port using USB OTG connector
+5. Connect a USB mouse to Arduino Due native USB port using USB OTG connector
-7. Enjoy the game!
+6. Enjoy the game!

 ## Hardware required